 Aegis Capital Corp. is acting as the representative of the underwriters of the offering.
-We have entered into an underwriting agreement dated agreed to sell to each underwriter named below and each underwriter named below has severally agreed to purchase, at the public offering price less the underwriting discounts and commissions set forth on the cover page of this prospectus, the number of shares of common stock and warrants listed next to its name in the following table:
+We have entered into an underwriting agreement dated October 16, 2013 with the representative.
+Subject to the terms and conditions of the underwriting agreement, we have agreed to sell to each underwriter named below and each underwriter named below has severally agreed to purchase, at the public offering price less the underwriting discounts and commissions set forth on the cover page of this prospectus, the number of shares of common stock and warrants listed next to its name in the following table:

 Underwriter Number of Shares Number of Warrants

 Aegis Capital Corp.
+5,750,000 2,875,000

-Total
+Total 5,750,000 2,875,000